lit-chi/Cybersec-Journal/README.md

 # Cybersec-Journal

-Welcome to my Cybersecurity Journal!
+Welcome to my Cybersecurity Journal!!!

-This repository contains my solutions to a variety of cybersecurity challenges, including Capture The Flag (CTF) problems, Labs, and other hands-on exercises I've completed during my learning journey.
+This repository contains my solutions to a variety of cybersecurity challenges, including Capture The Flag (CTF) problems, Labs, and other hands-on exercises I have completed during my learning journey.

 The purpose of this journal is to track my progress, reinforce what I’ve learned, and help me build a consistent problem-solving routine in the field of cybersecurity.

+> **Note:** Many of these challenges were solved with the help of online resources, writeups, and community forums as part of the learning process.

 ## 🗂 Structure